SwissDataScienceCenter/renku/cypress-tests/README.md

 Limitations:
 - The tests expect to have to register first.
-If the registration fails then the tests will try to login wiht the provided credentials.
+If the registration fails then the tests will try to login with the provided credentials.
 After this the tests will check if the login succceeded or if an additional login is required (as is the case of CI deployments).
 These are the only login scenarios that are supported.
 The tests cannot handle logging in